COPRS/infrastructure/docs/architecture/README.md

 ### High-level of security

 Building upon the experience of the two last decades, security has become a pillar of ground segments.
-Airbus gathers a significant experience in integrated security in the different program phases and activities.
-Airbus organization encourages designer to introduce security at the design stage.
+The consortium gathers a significant experience in integrated security in the different program phases and activities.
+The consortium organization encourages designer to introduce security at the design stage.

 Hence, the security management for the Reference System Service is based on a strategy of response to the major security risks, by integrating defence and preventive mechanism during the design phase (DevSecOps).